-After qualifying as an accountant, a medium sized accountancy firm called Parsons Anderson and Company invited Béla for an interview.
-Peter White, a partner, who was only a few years older than Béla was impressed by Béla's efforts in this country and at the end of the interview, immediately hired him.
+After qualifying as an accountant, Béla was invited for an interview by Parsons Anderson and Company, a medium sized accountancy firm.
+Peter White, a partner, just a few years older than Béla was impressed by his efforts in this country and, at the end of the interview, hired him immediately.

 Béla got to know the state's rural life because, in one single year, he went two or three times to the countryside to attend to various accounting clients.
-While at Bellingen he was asked by the Rotary Club to enlighten his audience of the happenings surrounding the 1956 revolution.
+While in Bellingen the Rotary Club invited him to speak about the events surrounding the 1956 uprising.

-Béla started to build up a part time bookkeeping practice.
-His employer was not concerned by it.
+Béla started to build up a part-time bookkeeping, accounting practice.
+His employer was not concerned about it.
 All this, of course, was done in the evenings and on the weekends.
 He was used to this kind of intense working regime.
 By this time, our household now had all five members earning an income.
 We all travelled long distances from Guildford to work.
-On our mother's suggestion it was decided to sell our house in Guildford and buy a better house situated closer to the centre Sydney.
-We looked at many houses until we found one in Burwood, 83 Lucas Rd., thus the trip to the city would be cut in half.
+At our mother's suggestion, we decided to sell our house in Guildford and buy a better one closer to central Sydney.
+We looked at many houses until we found one in Burwood, at 83 Lucas Road- thus the trip to the city would be cut in half.
 The railway station was only four to five minutes walking distance away and after a quarter-hour train ride we were in the City.
 Béla's private practice clients could easily reach him and it was also easier for him to get to his clients.

-This resurrected in Béla the desire to be allowed to function again as a lawyer and he made his first steps in this direction.
-He enrolled in the High Court
+This rekindled Béla's desire to practise law again, prompting him to take the first steps in that direction.
+He enrolled in the High